 The support means that Apple Music subscribers will no longer have to connect to a speaker with Alexa built in over Bluetooth just to play their tunes, with the assistant soon able to hook up to a user's library without the help of a tethered device.

-And just like how music support currently works through Alexa, users will be able to stream music by simply asking the assistant to play their favorite songs, artists or albums, or one of the playlists curated by Apple Music editors.
-It's not just your library, either - Alexa will also be able to stream the Beats 1 radio stations, providing you download the Apple Music skill and link your account, obviously.
+Like other music streaming services on Alexa, users will be able to stream music by simply asking the assistant to play their favorite songs, artists or albums, or one of the playlists curated by Apple Music editors.
+Naturally, you'll also be able to stream the Beats 1 radio stations, too.

 Of course, this represents a significant step for both companies, considering the battle currently being waged in the smart speaker field.
 However, in reality, it's one that's mutually beneficial; Alexa devices have, with this move, become more attractive to millions of Apple Music subscribers overnight, and vice versa.